SAM-NZ-1127/CODEPATH-AND101-PROJECT_01/README.md

 ## Summary

-**Hello, Squirrel!** is an android app that recreates the common "Hello, World!", to introduce ourselves to the neighborhood squirrel 🐿.  **Change or add to this description**
+**Hello, Squirrel!** is an Android app that recreates the common "Hello, World!" to introduce ourselves to the neighborhood squirrel 🐿.  **Change or add to this description**

 If I had to describe this project in three (3) emojis, they would be: **😊, 💻, 🔍**